dubrie/public/books.md

 ### Active Books
 - Native Seattle: Histories from the Crossing-Over Place by Coll Thrush
-- Endure: Mind, Body, and the Curiosuly Elastic Limits of Human Performance by Alex Hutchinson

 ### Up Next
 - Assembly by Natasha Brown
 - The Human Element by Loran Nordgren
+- Disrupted by Dan Lyons

 ### Books To Read List

 - The Art of Community: Seven Principles for Belonging
 - Being Mortal
 - Braiding Sweetgrass
 - But What If We're Wrong?
-- Disrupted
 - The First 20 Hours
 - Future Ethics
 - Getting to the Heart of Science Communication